templado/documentation/README.md

 </html>
 ```

 In this example we used a single element (with children) as our Snippet.
-And in this case, since the id of the Snippet element
+And since the id of the Snippet element
 matched the id of the template element, the template element was replaced.

 **Note:** If Templado does not find an element matching our target id, our Snippet is ignored.

-Instead of replacing the template element, you want to append multiple children to it.
-In this case you could, of course, create
+If instead of replacing the template element, you want to append multiple children to it.
+You could, of course, create
-each of the child elements as individual Snippets and add them all, but this would be quite tedious.
-If you wanted to group
+each of the child elements as individual Snippets and add them all to the Collection, but this would be quite tedious.
-them as one Snippet there would be an issue because they would not a have common root element.
-Your partial code would be
+If you wanted to group them as one Snippet there would be an issue because they would not a have common root element.
-invalid.
-For this case we can use \Templado\Engine\TempladoSnippet.
+Your partial code would be invalid.
+For this case, we can use \Templado\Engine\TempladoSnippet.

 We can take a partial HTML string, and simply wrap it in a Templado namespace.